musk-hash-rats/p2c2r/docs/HYBRID_COMPUTE_ARCHITECTURE.md

 **This changes everything.
 Possible next actions:**

-1. Design the middleware architecture for Unity/Unreal
+1. Design the middleware architecture for game engine
 2. Build a proof-of-concept AI assist module
 3. Calculate detailed economics for peer operators
 4. Draft a pitch deck for game developers